szczyglis-dev/py-gpt/README.md

 The Memory (inline) plugin works independently of the global `Tools` switch.
 Its compact-memory options include the update model, maximum memory size, refinement of manual `memory_add`, automatic attachment of global/project memory, and optional searching of keyed-memory content.
 Auto-attach applies only to compact global/project memory; keyed records and conversation notes are not automatically appended by those plugin options.

 Conversation-note tools are `memory_ctx_get()`, `memory_ctx_add(text)` and `memory_ctx_replace(text)`.
 With **experimental Advanced context handling**, PyGPT core can maintain the same conversation notes automatically during checkpoints.
-In Chat with Agents those core context tools remain available when advanced handling is enabled even if the optional Memory plugin is disabled.
+In Agents those core context tools remain available when advanced handling is enabled even if the optional Memory plugin is disabled.

 For full configuration details and the complete `memory_*`, `memory_key_*`, and `memory_ctx_*` tool reference, see: